Flawless Physio Logo

 Causes

-The most common cause of Mid Portion Achilles Tendinopathy is a sudden change in exercise levels.
 This can be a sudden increase in step count, running volume or speed.
-Introducing hill running or sprints also places large amounts of stress on the Achilles Tendon.
+Introducing hill running or sprints also places great stress on the Achilles Tendon.

-Other factors that can cause Mid Portion Achilles Tendinopathy are obesity, poor footwear, type II diabetes and prolonged steroid use.
+Other factors that can cause mid-portion Achilles Tendinopathy are obesity, poor footwear, type II diabetes and prolonged steroid use.

 Diagnosis